supermavster/docker-laravel-8/source/README.md

 Follow the next steps:

-1. navigate in your terminal to the directory you cloned this.
+1. Navigate in your terminal to the directory you cloned this.
-2. run `cp .env.example .env` and configure your database credentials to the .env file
+2. Run `cp .env.example .env` and configure your database credentials to the .env file
-3. spin up the containers for the web server by running `docker-compose up -d --build site`.
+3. Spin up the containers for the web server by running `docker-compose up -d --build site`.

-After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).
+After that completes, follow the steps from the [source/README.md](source/README.md) file to get your Laravel project added in (or create a new blank one).

 ---